 As long as the planting medium is rich in organic matter, applying fertilizer is not necessary.

 However, the application of complete fertilizer may be done twice annually to ensure that the nutrients in the soil are replenished.
+In early spring, apply a balanced, slow-release fertilizer.
 Avoid applying nitrogen-rich fertilizers before flowering because it will promote more foliage growth and will inhibit flowering.

 The application of phosphorus-rich fertilizers will be helpful in the optimization of flower production.
 In general, applying fertilizers are recommended on the product label.